do-good-2211/do_good_api/README.md

 <details>
   <summary><img src= "https://logos-world.net/wp-content/uploads/2021/08/Amazon-Web-Services-AWS-Logo.png" style="width:60px; height:40px;"><strong>Amazon S3 Cloud Object Storage</strong></summary><br>
-  <p>By including amazon's web serfice for storage, we can allow users to upload their pictures which are then saved as objects in a "bucket".  </p>
+  <p>By including amazon's web service for storage, we can allow users to upload their pictures which are then saved as objects in a "bucket".  </p>

   More information on the gem used for this(`aws-sdk-s3`) can be found [here](https://github.com/aws/aws-sdk-ruby)
 </details>